lgatto/SC-ICS-Proposal/SC-ISC-proposal.md

 who themselves are trained in effective teaching methodology.
 This training is organised by the Software Carpentry itself to assure an evidence-based and coherent teaching methodology.
-It has already organised several instructor training courses, and has accumulated substantial experience ([1](http://software-carpentry.org/blog/2015/09/rebooting-instructor-training.html), [2](http://software-carpentry.org/blog/2015/12/instructor-training-checkout-procedure.html)).
+It has already organised several instructor training courses which were well attended and well received, and has accumulated substantial experience ([1](http://software-carpentry.org/blog/2015/09/rebooting-instructor-training.html), [2](http://software-carpentry.org/blog/2015/12/instructor-training-checkout-procedure.html)).